viliwonka/WeightedRandomSelector/README.md

 ### Description

 This repository contains code for selecting items randomly based on weights.
-It is very commonly used thing in video game development and it is suprisingly tricky to get right.
+It is very commonly used thing in video game development and it is suprisingly tricky to get it right.

 ### It was designed to be: